CaydeXI/CaydeXI/README.md

 My name is Rohan Bhole and this is my GitHub page

-I graduated from Georgia Tech with a Bachelors in C.S and specialization in People and Media
+I graduated from Georgia Tech with a Bachelors in CS and specialization in People and Media

 On my page you'll find a couple of the projects that I'm working on: